cerise-at/how_many_trees/README.md

 ### Prerequisites

-* You have docker installed.
-See https://docs.docker.com/get-docker/ for how to install Docker on your local system.
+* You have Python installed.
+See https://www.python.org/downloads/ for how to install Python on your system.

 ### Installation and Usage
 1. Fork and clone the repo: